ManuelSchmitz/SCAM/Readme.md

 Base and mining site must not overlap, or there will be undefined behaviour.

 There are two more airspace locks, "general" and "force-finish", which have legacy or special functionalities.

+### Docking

+Another specific task of ATC is the assignment of docking ports.
+Agents will request a docking port, and the dispatcher will assign a free port for landing.

+TBD: What happens whan all docking ports are busy?
+TBD: Naming of ports

 ## Protocol Messages